Vasileia-Apostolou/all_about_glam_blog/README.md

 Example : If the user searches the word "makeup" all posts that include "makeup" in the title or content will appear.

 - **Footer** -
-The footer includes a small "About" paragraph and social media links.
+The footer includes a heading of "Connect With Us" and social media links.

 - **Flash Messages** -
 Based on the user interaction, flash messages are displayed at the top of the page right below the navbar.
 Flash messages let users know that their actions are successfully completed.